IanShepard/VisitorCollectionTool/Documentation/Deployment.md

 ## Stoping the server

-Go to the XAMPP control panel and click stop for Apache.
+Go to the xampp control panel and click stop for Apache.
 The server is no longer running

 ![](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/images/documentation/xampp_stop.jpg)